lemieux/gti785-spec/README.md

 None.

 ##### Notes
 To control (play, stop, next, previous) the stream, you can use the same actions defined earlier.
 By default, the stream should be configured to play on the port 8888 (eg. 127.0.0.1:8888).
+If the parameter `id` is empty, it should, if playing, stream the current song.